 Gregory Martin Moore is an intellectual historian with a particular focus on German thought since the Enlightenment.
 He has written extensively on Nietzsche and on the philosophical reception of Darwinism; edited and translated into English major works by Herder and Fichte; and maintains a long-standing interest in Anglo-German cultural relations.

-He is currently preparing a book, under contract with Princeton University Press, entitled Supermania: A History of the Übermensch from Nietzsche to Action Comics.
-He hopes to celebrate its publication by releasing a complementary range of extra-strong menthol candies called Übermints.
+He is currently preparing a book, under contract with Princeton University Press, entitled Supermania: A History of the Übermensch from Nietzsche to Action Comics and developing, as an eventual promotional tie-in, an exclusive brand of extra-strong menthol candies.
+Then maybe he'll embark on the intellectual biography of Herder that the world has been crying out for {{citation needed}}.

 At Georgia State University, where he has taught since 2012, he serves as the Director of Graduate Studies in the Department of History.
 He has a courtesy appointment in the Department of Philosophy.
 Prior to his current appointment, he taught German at Aberystwyth University and the University of St Andrews.